maak-sdu/pyScattData/petra_p021_merge_tifs/README.md

 consist of multiple subframes (.tif files), 60 s each, which will have to be merged/summed/stacked.
 This code is capable of doing the job.

+## Expected syntax of input file names and user inputs
 Expected syntax:
 basename_cyclenumber-sequentialnumber.tif